 Start making your Portuguese rice pudding by mixing three and a half cups of water with salt on a medium or large-sized saucepan.

-Add rice and lemon rind; and cook rice as normal (photo 1).
+Add rice and lemon rind; and cook it as normal.

-Once the rice is cooked, pour three and a half cups of hot milk (photo 2).
+Once it’s cooked, pour three and a half cups of hot milk.

-Add the vanilla bean, mix and continue simmering (for about 30 minutes) or until the liquid has reduced and the rice turns soft and creamy (photo 3).
+Continue simmering (for about 30 minutes) or until the liquid has reduced and the rice turns soft and creamy.

-Remove the rice pudding from the heat and remove the vanilla bean and lemon rind.
+Remove your Portuguese rice pudding from the heat and remove the vanilla bean and lemon rind.

-Slowly add the tempered yolks while constantly stirring (photo 6).
+Slowly add the tempered yolks while constantly stirring.

 Cover with a lid, bring the pan back into the heat, and bring to a boil.